systematic-magic/AgingPubMed/editorials_html.rst

 14.7.
 Books and Reports
 ^^^^^^^^^^^^^^^^^^^^^

 14.7.1.
 There is no standard for books and reports.
-However at least "Title, Year, (Author name for book references)" should be there.
+However, author name, year, publisher and page numbers should be present, where applicable.

 |